sayakghosh06/LibraryManagementSystemApp/README.md

-﻿# LibraryManagementSystemApp
+﻿# Library Management System Application
-• Developed the web application using Django and Bootstrap.
+• Developed the web application using Django web framework.

-• It has CRUD operations for Employees.
+• It has CRUD operations for Users and Books.

-• Users can filter employee details by employee name, department and role.
+• Users can rent book from the library.

-• Tech Used- Python Django, Bootstrap, SqlLite, Html